Origin of DURACIRCLE®

 Mechanical Recycling

-Mechanical recycling (material recycling) is an approach to directly reuse discarded plastic as raw material for products (also called “recycled resin”).
+Mechanical recycling (material recycling) directly reuses discarded plastic as raw material for products (also called “recycled resin”).

-This recycling approach normally achieves the lowest cost and environmental impact in recycling plastics, but through repetition, it inevitably results in declining performance and contaminants getting mixed in.
+This recycling approach normally achieves the lowest cost and environmental impact in recycling plastics, but through repetition, plastic performance may deteriorate and there is the possibility of contamination.

 Re-Compounding

-Compounding means obtaining composites of a base resin along with various ingredients to achieve functionalities and value as good as the original resin or better.
-Since our engineering plastics products are thermoplastic resins, they can all in principle be used for mechanical recycling.
+Compounding means blending a base plastic with selected ingredients to achieve functionalities and value equal or better than the original resin.
+Since our engineering plastic products are thermoplastic resins, they can all in principle be used for mechanical recycling.
 However, usage applications for engineering plastics often require durability and reliability.
-In many cases, simply recycling resin (using heat to change the shape of discarded resin and return it to pellet form) does not meet the requirements for quality or performance.
+In many cases, mechanical recycling does not all requirements for quality or performance.

 Through re-compounding based on our materials and production technologies expertise honed as a specialized manufacturer of engineering plastics, we will generate more functionality and value than simple resin recycling and help to achieve 100% recycling of engineering plastics by expanding the scope of application for mechanically recycled materials.